 6. We The Tiny House People: Small Homes, Tiny Flats & Wee Shelters

-Kirsten Dirksen shows us the world of people living in trailers, small studios, riverboats, tool sheds or specifically made tiny houses.
-See what it’s like to live on a relatively small space but still have everything you need.
+Kirsten Dirksen shows us the world of people living in trailers, small studios, riverboats, tool sheds, or specifically made tiny houses.
+See what it’s like to live in a relatively small space but still have everything you need.

 Although this 3-part production is from 2012, it still gives some great insights into this movement.

 Getting away from the lifestyle and taking a look at a few more business-related movies and documentaries.
 Many digital nomads are startup founders.
 And with all the possibilities today, you can do so at a young age.
 A very young age.

 This documentary shows you many successful startup founders, e.g. Vimeo founder Zach Klein, who made millions of dollars before they even turned 20.
 A highly inspiring film that proves what opportunities you have if you only make the first step and start.